|Elliott Sound Products||Linear Power Supply Design|

 With more realistic capacitor values the situation isn't much different, but at least they will reach full voltage in your lifetime.
 Now we must remember that the mains voltage can fall (or rise) by up to 10%, which represents a power drop of around 20W - the 100W amp will only be capable of 80W with 10% low mains.
 Considering that an amplifier should not be operated at or near clipping anyway, the difference is inconsequential.
 If an amplifier is intolerant of a normal amount of supply ripple (typically a couple of volts peak-to-peak), then it's a poor design and shouldn't be used.

-As a reality check, note that the leads to and from the filter cap will generally have far more inductance than the capacitor itself, and it is these leads that dominate the 'self-resonant' frequency of a capacitor.
+As a reality check, note that the leads to and from the filter cap will generally have far more inductance than the capacitor itself, and it is often these leads (as well as PCB traces) that dominate the 'self-resonant' frequency of a capacitor.
 If the leads are too long, then some amplifiers will oscillate.
 The proper place for film bypass capacitors is on the amplifier board itself - not directly in parallel with the filter capacitors.
 You can do both, but only the caps on the power amp board will have any useful effect.
 As a guide, the inductance of a straight piece of wire in free space is approximately 5-6nH (nano-Henrys) per centimetre, so if you have 100mm (10cm) of wire between the filter caps and the amplifier, you have added ~55nH of inductance in the supply leads.
 It isn't much, but can cause high speed semiconductors to oscillate in a feedback circuit.

 The manufacturers' ripple current rating is the maximum continuous ripple if the quoted life expectancy of the capacitor is to be achieved (usually 2000 hours, but 12000 to 26000 hours for some manufacturers).
 The ripple current rating is determined in part by the ESR (equivalent series resistance) and the maximum rated operating temperature (typically 85°C, but higher for high temperature types).
 The maximum ripple current can be increased by up to 2.5 times as the operating temperature is reduced (2.5 times at 30°C), though going above about 1.5 times is risky because the ESR increases as the capacitor ages and causes more heat for the same ripple current. .
 Personally, I prefer not to exceed the quoted ripple current rating.